DogFoodAdvisor is reader supported. If you buy using links on this page, we may earn a referral fee.

 Ingredient Analysis

-The sixth ingredient is sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
+The fifth ingredient lists sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

 The seventh ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.